 Elevation: 9,988 ft

-Climbing and access information for this peak is found on page 339.
-Livingston Douglas has provided more detailed information on the North Ridge Route than you will find in the book.
+Climbing and access information for this peak is on Page 339 of the book.
+Livingston Douglas has provided more detailed information on the north ridge than you will find in the book.

-Elkhorn Peak is located due south of Mount Baird.
+Elkhorn Peak is located south of Mount Baird.
 The two peaks are connected by a narrow ridge.
+USGS Mount Baird

 Little Elk Creek Trail [(A)(3)(b)] as revised and updated.
-(Please refer to the Mount Baird entry for an access update.)
-The approach also includes climbing the Northwest Ridge Route on Mount Baird, then descending the South Ridge Route on Mount Baird.
-Consequently, the climb begins at the Baird/Elkhorn saddle at 9,660 feet.
+Please refer to the Mount Baird posting for an access update.
+The approach also includes climbing the northwest ridge on Mount Baird, then descending the south ridge on Mount Baird.
+Consequently, this climb begins at the Baird/Elkhorn saddle at 9,660 feet.